Thind-Lovepreet14/EcommerceWebsite/README.md

-# Ecommerce Website (Run4It)
+# E-Commerce Website (Run4It)
-This project is an ecommerce website centered around athletic apparel.
+This project is an e-commerce website centered around athletic apparel.
 It contains three pages routed together through react.
 The home page has slider images.
 The product page contains products, pulled from a MySQL database, that allows a user to filter by product type and price.
 The contact page has a form that dynamically adds the comment to the comment slider so users can see their comments.
 React and MySQL is linked together through Express.

 ## Getting Started